 Sampling was performed by a technician in line with sample intervals marked up on the core by a geologist.
 Core was cut at the sample line and either full or $\frac{1}{2}$ core was taken according to the geologist's instructions and placed into numerically marked calico sample bags ready for dispatch to the laboratory, and quality assurance and quality control ("QA/QC") standards and blanks were inserted in series.
+The half core that is not sent for assaying is stored in the core farm for reference.
 All diamond core was oriented, as far as possible, and oriented structures logged with alpha and beta angles.

 Sample security protocols in place aim to maintain the chain of custody of samples to prevent inadvertent contamination or mixing of samples, and to render active tampering as difficult as possible.
 Sampling is conducted by Karora staff or contract employees under the supervision of site geologists.
 The work area and sample storage areas are covered by general site security video surveillance.
-Samples bagged in plastic sacks are collected by the laboratory transport contractor and driven to the SGS Kalgoorlie laboratory.
+Samples bagged in calico bags, then placed into plastic bags (five at a time) which are then loaded in plastic storage containers.
+The containers are collected by the laboratory transport contractor and driven to the SGS Kalgoorlie laboratory.
+All samples received by the laboratory are physically checked against the despatch order and Beta Hunt is notified of any discrepancies prior to sample preparation commencing.
+No Karora personnel are involved in the preparation or analysis process.